project-akri/akri/docs/onvif-sample.md

 1. The Akri Controller sees the Instances and deploys `akri-onvif-video-broker` pods, which were specified in the Configuration.
 The Controller also creates a Kubernetes service for each ONVIF camera along with one service for all the ONVIF cameras.

 ## Usage
-To use the default ONVIF Configuration in your Akri-enabled cluster, you can simply set `onvifVideo.enabled=true` when installing the Akri helm chart.
+To use the default ONVIF Configuration in your Akri-enabled cluster, you can simply set `onvifVideo.enabled=true` when installing the Akri Helm chart.
+More information about the Akri Helm charts can be found in the [user guide](./user-guide.md#understanding-akri-helm-charts).

 ```bash
 helm repo add akri-helm-charts https://deislabs.github.io/akri/